 Chief Architect comes with a library that contains thousands of library objects that can be used in a plan.
-For more information about the library and library objects, see "The Library" on page 753 of the Reference Manual.
+For more information about the library and library objects, see "The Library" on page 797 of the Reference Manual.

-To use the Library Search feature to locate a symbol and place it in the plan
+To use the Library Search to locate a symbol and place it in the plan

-1. Move up to Floor 2 using the Floor Up \( \square\) tool.

-- 2. Select Library> Library Browser (or press Ctrl + L on your keyboard) to open the Library Browser. - 3.
-Click the Turn on search filtering options is button, then check Match entire word. - 4.
-In the text field, type "bed" and notice that search results will display below as you type. - 5.
+- 1. Move up to Floor 2 using the Floor Up \( \textstyle \) tool. - 2.
+Select View> Library Browser or press Ctrl + L on your keyboard to open the Library Browser. - 3.
+In the text field, type "bed" and notice that search results will display below as you type.
+All items with "bed" in any part of their search attributes are included, so in this example, the search results include a variety of items besides furniture. - 4.
+To narrow the search results, click the Search Filtering Options button, then check the box beside Entire Word.
+Now only items with the word "bed" in their attributes are included in the search results. - 5.
 Click on a bed in the search results list to select it for placement.

-When a library object is selected for placement the mouse pointer icon indicates the type of library object selected, a preview outline of the object displays in floor plan view, and basic information displays in the Status Bar at the bottom of the program window.
+When a library object is selected for placement the mouse pointer icon indicates the type of library object selected, a preview outline of the object follows your pointer as you move it, and basic information displays in the Status Bar at the bottom of the program window.